The intelligent warehouse of Bem Brasil with the automatic Pallet Shuttle system

-An intelligent warehouse for the frozen chip maker Bem Brasil
+An intelligent warehouse for frozen french fry producer Bem Brasil

 A new intelligent warehouse, with the capacity for more than 33,000 pallets and fully automated operations